 A French admiral who turned Protestant zealot, his assassination ignited the St. Bartholomew's Day Massacre and plunged France into decades of religious war.

-Gaspard de Coligny began as a classic French noble of the sword: a brilliant military commander in the Italian Wars, loyal to the crown.
-His conversion to Protestantism in the 1550s, however, redirected his formidable energies.
-He became the political and military leader of the Huguenots, the French Protestants, navigating a court dominated by the powerful Catholic Guise family.
-After a period of influence over the young King Charles IX, Coligny advocated for a war against Spain in the Netherlands, a policy that threatened the queen mother, Catherine de' Medici.
-His growing sway made him a target.
-In August 1572, a botched assassination attempt left him wounded; two days later, agents of the Guise family finished the job in his lodgings.
-His murder was the trigger for the coordinated slaughter of thousands of Huguenots in Paris and beyond, an event that cemented the French Wars of Religion as a national trauma.
+Gaspard II de Coligny led the Huguenots, the French Protestants, as their political and military commander.
+He began as a brilliant military commander in the Italian Wars, loyal to the crown.
+His conversion to Protestantism in the 1550s redirected his energies.
+He navigated a court dominated by the powerful Catholic Guise family.
+After a period of influence over the young King Charles IX, Coligny advocated for war against Spain in the Netherlands, threatening the queen mother, Catherine de' Medici.
+In August 1572, a botched assassination attempt left him wounded.
+Two days later, agents of the Guise family killed him in his lodgings.
+His murder triggered the coordinated slaughter of thousands of Huguenots in Paris and beyond.

 The biggest hits of 1519